xiix0/scam/README.md

-There is a great discovery still to be made in Literature: that of paying literary men by the quantity they do NOT write.
+He that is giddy thinks the world turns round.
+		-- William Shakespeare, "The Taming of the Shrew"